w3f/w3f-education/docs/Rust/section3/borrowing.md

 - Only one mutable reference is allowed at a time
 - Any number of immutable references is allowed
-- References must always be valid (no *dangling*, or variables which return a reference which ends up getting dropped at the end of some scope).
+- References must always be valid (no *dangling* references: variables that return a reference that ends up getting dropped at the end of some scope).

-As an example, lets modify the value of a variable, then give ownership back via borrowing:
+As an example, let's modify the value of a variable, then give ownership back via borrowing:

 ```rust